francoisferland/HBBA/README.md

 $ git submodule init; git submodule update

 Then, the whole system should build from a single catkin_make.
+If you encounter errors related to a package such as "hbba_synth" not being found, this usually means that the rospkg cache needs to be updated.
+Re-sourcing the setup.bash script and re-running catkin_make usually solves this.

 ### Docker-based build